 I spent a day or two trying valiantly to get more bird-in-flight images and switched to AF-C with subject tracking.
 What few shots I was able to get were with this setting.
-At the end of the week I was mainly experimenting with shooting hand-held video, both in HD at 30fps and in slow motion (my Nikon 1 V2 can shoot at 400 fps – but only at 640×240 resolution – like these slow motion clips of stilts feeding).
+At the end of the week I was mainly experimenting with shooting hand-held video, both in HD at 30 fps and in slow motion (my Nikon 1 V2 can shoot at 400 fps – but only at 640×240 resolution.
 I used AF-F (auto focusing – full time) for video since I could not see well enough to try manual focusing.
 I haven’t had the opportunity to go through all of my video clips yet to see if I have any decent material that may be suitable for an article.

 For the most part I used matrix metering for my still images, but did mix it up a bit depending on lighting conditions.
 I did get some ‘lucky’ captures – being in the right place at the right time does happen!
-For example, I got a series of still images of a Great Blue Heron catching and eating a fish.
-I ended up making a short YouTube video from the seven shots.
-You can click on the link to watch the video, and below is one of the shots from the series.
 Ideally I would have used a faster shutter speed, but sometimes things happen so quickly all you can do is get the shot as best you can.

 My week in Cuba was the most amount of dedicated time that I have ever spent photographing wildlife and I came away from the experience with a much better appreciation about how important it is to understand your subject and its habits.
 One of the biggest reasons why I was able to get the image below was simply that I had learned that the Green Herons liked to hunt in three, small areas of the wetland.
 So, in the early mornings and late afternoons I would visit those three locations specifically looking for these birds.